sanskrit-lexicon/csl-corrections/readme_howto.txt

 browser: edit https://github.com/sanskrit-lexicon/csl-orig/issues
 For each mw pending issue:
-  make appropriate change in mw.txt mark cfr.tsv (in last field) add ':06-05-2023 corrected' If email given, add message to 'temp_replies.txt', copying from
+  make appropriate change in mw.txt make appropriate comment in the corresponding issue of csl-orig at github edit app/correction_response/cfr.tsv mark cfr.tsv (in last field) add ':06-05-2023 corrected' If email given, add message to 'temp_replies.txt', copying from
     mw_correctionform.txt.  (see below for format of temp_replies.txt)